 It could of course be argued that this recording is nostalgic, in the sense suggested above.
 A reconsideration in memory, a refined awareness, a sense of otherness to something previously considered familiar or even finished.
 There’s a pain in recollection.
 (Still, sorry, I find it sickly.)

 Sinatra, on the other hand, seems to nail it.
 Time and again he brings an awareness to things that surprises.
-His ‘Yesterday’ on the same album outstrips, for me, anything the Beatles did with that tune.
+His ‘Yesterday’ on My Way, outstrips, for me, anything the Beatles did with that tune.
 The consequences of his age and the things he’s seen are present in his reading of this song of loss.
 And, staying with him, ‘My way’, although a massive hit, is really a ridiculous song.
 I’ve read that Sinatra came to hate it, and in many ways I can see why, given at the very least how frequently he was expected to sing it.
 It’s silly and self-regarding in a dreadfully satisfied way, and there are some really dumb lines (‘I ate it up, then spit it out’, for example).
 But.
 There is a performance he gave in a concert in London, at the Royal Festival Hall in 1970 (with H. S. H. Princess Grace of Monaco in attendance), that was broadcast in a tribute program on the ABC (as I recall) on the night of the day he died.
 I’ve seen it again since then, and although the copy that was on YouTube appears to have been removed, if you can get hold of the boxed set Sinatra: London, it’s in there.
 What is amazing about this performance is the depth that Sinatra seems to find and to convey; it is a reading completely without bullshit – quite an achievement given what a bullshit song it is.
 Sinatra seems to embody a dignity in this performance that transcends any risk of indulgence, and it is totally not sentimental.
 He understands the progress of the song; his bodily and facial expressions change as it goes along and he finishes, without smiling, in what seems to me a completely plausible state of experience.
 He was roughly twenty years from the end of his life when he performed at this gig, and the studio version dates from a year earlier, but he seems totally in character in what is, ultimately, a fairly dramatic culminating utterance.
 Initially he jokes with the conductor, and moves into position with a slight smile on his face, but his transition to narrator is quick and enormously effective.
 His patience with the tune, his gentle physical gestures, his complete absence of apology, his only very occasional glances in the direction of audience members, all combine to make this to my mind a breathtaking musical experience.
 I can watch it again and again and again and it bowls me over every time.

 And it could have been so shithouse.
 Why don’t you go and watch Tom Jones to see just how bad this song can be?
 I mean that’s not even sentimental, it’s just painful.
 There is so little real feeling in this performance that it beggars belief that it was ever made.
 Or that anyone willingly listened to it.
 Really: dreadful.